cocotb/cocotb/docs/source/simulator_support.rst

     # or
     SIM=bpsim [...] pytest [...]

+cocotb supports Verilog toplevels with BPSim; VHDL designs will require a toplevel Verilog wrapper

+Python Runner support currently is only for Verilog based desings

 For simulator-specific limitations when running with the :ref:`Python Runner <howto-python-runner>` flow, see :class:`cocotb_tools.runner.BPSim`.

 .. note::

     A working installation of BPSim is required.

-cocotb only supports Verilog toplevels with BPSim; VHDL designs are not supported.
-Only :term:`VPI` is implemented for this simulator.

 .. note::